gotzl/accservermanager/README.md

 To make docker work with the last release of accServer.exe `ignorePrematureDisconnects` must be setted to `0`

+Car skins: The folder `PATH_TO_ACC/server/cars` will be symlinked into the instance environment (if it exists).

 ## Persistence
 All relevant data will be placed insided the 'local_settings.DATA_DIR' folder.
 In case of docker the folder is persisted outside of the container using a docker volume.
 This means you can delete and rebuild your container without needing to restore your settings manually.